Marcelo Arévalo

 Marcelo Arévalo González ([maɾˈselo aˈɾeβalo ɣonˈsales]; born October 17, 1990) is a Salvadoran professional tennis player.
-He has been ranked as high as world No. 5 in doubles by the Association of Tennis Professionals (ATP), which he first achieved on 14 November 2022.
-Together with his career-high singles ranking of world No. 139, attained in April 2018, Arévalo is the highest-ranked player, male or female, across both disciplines in Salvadoran tennis history.
+He is a former world No. 1 in doubles by the ATP, achieved on 11 November 2024 and has a career-high singles ranking of No. 139, attained in April 2018, making him the highest-ranked player, male or female, across both disciplines in Salvadoran tennis history.

+In December 2024, Arévalo was named El Salvador's Male Sportsman of the Year.